August 20, 2020

 Weddings have traditions.
 Most of the time no one asks about the origins of these traditions.
 Why do we do things this way?
 It is just what we do.
 Why do brides wear white?
 Why do brides toss the bouquet?
 Why is there a cake at the reception?
 Why do we use wedding rings?
 Why are certain songs played?
 It is interesting that a royal mother-daughter duo gave us two of the most widely followed wedding traditions, the white dress and the wedding march.
-Both have lasted a long time.
-One of them might have to be examined a little more closely.
+Both have lasted for centuries.
+However, one of them might have to be examined a little more closely.

 The wedding of the Queen's daughter, princess Victoria gave us long-established wedding songs.
 In a traditional wedding, the entrance of the bride is perhaps one of the most beautiful moments.
 The groom and groomsmen enter, the family is seated.
 The bridesmaids walk in one after the other.
 The flower girls prepare the way by spreading flower petals in the aisle.
 All of it leads up to one magnificent moment.
 The officiant proclaims “Please stand!”
 And the bridal march begins.